serrgiofdezz/blog/content/posts/programs7.md

 Wanna get the old but totally functional Office 2010?
 Get it now.

-It works as good as Office 2019, just more aesthetic as it follows Windows 7 Aero Glass design.
+It works as good as Office 2019, just more aesthetic as it follows the Windows 7 Aero Glass design.

 It might not have the latest Office features, but personally I prefer this 2010 version.
 Better designs, way better perfomance and good looking.